jiyoungkimcr/covidinfo_chatbot_project/README.md

 - Crawler for the recent news related to South Korea Covid<br />
 - Crawler for realted images with keyword 'how to fight covid'<br />

-And then, I created handler that contains the response messages of chatbot based on user's input.
+And then, I created handler that contains the response messages of chatbot based on user's input.<br />
+*Just FYI, you need to put your own chatbot's api token key and chat_id in your code to recreate your own bots using this repository's code.*